bijalthanawala/snakes_and_ladders_simulation/README.txt

 Snakes and ladders simulation

 NOTES
--   In case of a die-roll-streak, e.g. [6,6,2], every snake and ladders encountered for every single roll within that streak are honored
+-   In case of a die-roll-streak, e.g. [6,6,2], each chance encounter with a snake or a ladder for every single roll within that streak is honored
 -   Max length allowed for a snake within the board boundaries is 99
 -   If a snake's mouth is positioned at 98 or 99, arriving at the winnig position (100) from any position 97 or less is considered a 'lucky' move